Happy National Skilled Nursing Care Week!

 ■ This spread is similar to other respiratory conditions that have been present in other settings

 Regency Integrated Health Services' managed Skilled Nursing Facility visitation policy:

 ■ We are open to compassionate and essential caregiver visitation

 ■ General visitation is open based on facility status, please contact facility directly for a status update

 ■ We are limiting all non-essential vendor interactions

-■ We are restricting access to the facility via one entrance for staff and vendors
+■ We are restricting access to the facility via one entrance for staff, families and vendors

 ■ We are limiting all non-medical appointments and activities outside of the facility

-How do I communicate with my loved one while the no visitation policy is in effect?
+How do I communicate with my loved one if I am unable to visit?

 We encourage visitation by phone or virtually through FaceTime or Google Hangouts.
 We have provided our facilities with IPhones in order to communicate with family and friends.
 Please call the facility directly for additional information or to set up an appointment.